fee-mendes/benchmark-labs/scylla-benchmarking-basics/step1/text.md

 - We specify the **container name**, which we will be using later on with `--name scylla-labs`
 - Then, we specify the ScyllaDB image to use, as we did in Step 1.
 This is `scylladb/scylla:5.2.2`
-- Finally, we specify that we want ScyllaDB to restrict itself to use only **1 vCPUs** from the source machine (*--smp 1*) and only a total of 256M of memory (*--memory 256M*).
+- Finally, we specify that we want ScyllaDB to restrict itself to use only **1 CPU** from the source machine (*--smp 1*) and only a total of 256M of memory (*--memory 256M*).
 You may omit or adjust these parameters as you see fit.

 After our container starts, you may *optionally* check its logs to see what it is doing in the background.
 This can be accomplished by running the following Docker command:
 ```shell